Pioneering Sustainable Lithium

 Minimal Water Consumption

-We do not use any fresh water in our production process.
-In fact, we even have the ability to clean the oilfield wastewater after the lithium extraction process and use it for secondary reuse.
+We use minimal freshwater in our production process.
+In fact, we can even clean the oilfield wastewater after the lithium extraction process and use it for secondary reuse.
 Our extraction process recycles more than 90% of the water and does not generate any waste by-products, reflecting our commitment to protecting the Earth’s vital water resources.
 We save up to 96% of the water used in traditional lithium mining, which equals more than 500 million gallons of water per 1,000 metric tons of lithium carbonate produced.

 Technology Benchmark - Business Case